 eClinicalWorks EHR Software is a cloud-based health IT company that provides Electronic Health Records (EHR) software solutions to practices and hospitals.
 Its products include Electronic Medical Records (EMR) software, Prac... read more

 ChartLogic EMR Software is an ambulatory EMR suite offering Electronic Medical Records (EMR), Practice Management (PM) and Revenue Cycle Management (RCM) solutions along with quality features such as e-prescribing (e-Rx) ... read more

-CareCloud EMR Software is a cloud-based integrated Electronic Medical Records (EMR) Software that provides Patient Management (PM) software and Medical Billing services to practices and practitioners, whether it is a small ... read more
+CareCloud EMR Software is a cloud-based integrated Electronic Health Records (EHR) Software that provides Patient Management (PM) software and Medical Billing services to practices and practitioners, whether it is a small f... read more

 Developed by Epic Systems Corp., Epic is an Electronic Medical Records (EMR) software with integrated Practice Management (PM) and a Patient Portal (MyChart) solution.
 Epic EMR software offers extensive clinical content and ... read more

 WRS Health Electronic Medical Records (EMR) Software, is a Cloud-based integrated Practice Management (PM) software solution designed by practicing physicians to manage their entire practice.
 WRS EHR combines features like... read more